Chelsea transfer news: Christopher Nkunku at centre of a six-way transfer - Paper Talk

 Leeds United's owners will issue around £120m worth of new shares in the club ahead of their return to the Premier League.

-Chelsea Under-21 midfielder Leo Castledine is expected to leave the club on a permanent transfer this summer.
+Chelsea U21 midfielder Leo Castledine is expected to leave the club on a permanent transfer this summer.

+Crystal Palace will be without midfielder Adam Wharton and captain Marc Guehi for the final two games of the season after they sustained head injuries in Saturday's FA Cup final victory over Manchester City.

+Leading British tennis players, including the men's world No 5 Jack Draper and women's world No 38 Katie Boulter, have written to Prime Minister Sir Keir Starmer asking for greater investment in the country's tennis and sporting facilities.

 DAILY MIRROR